erasedcitizen1/mc-project/README.md

 Simulates the results of the English Premier League for a number of seasons forward (specified by the user).
 ## Installation (Pre-requisites)
 This project uses the Anaconda distribution of Python so the user must first install Anaconda prior to running any scripts.
-Visit https://docs.anaconda.com/anaconda/install/index.html for instructions to install the latest version of Anaconda.
+Please visit https://docs.anaconda.com/anaconda/install/index.html for instructions to install the latest version of Anaconda.
 Anaconda is supported on
 Windows, macOS and Linux with separate installation instructions available for each of these operating systems.
-The user should download the latest version of Python 3 corresponding to their operating system.
+The user should select the latest version of Python 3 corresponding to their operating system.

 The script for this project was written using the Jupyter Notebook editor on Anaconda.
 This is a specific IDE (Integrated Development Editor) that comes with the Anaconda distribution.
 Note that files written in